HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

         order the data as required (MR3) and launch pipeline invocation
 ```

-Note that the above approach does not require all the data in a submitted DAPS to be of the same modality to be processed correctly.
-For example a DAPS at the project level can contain imaging and 10X datasets and these will be correctly processed in an independent manner.
+Note that the above approach does not require all the data in a submitted *data group* to be of the same modality to be processed correctly.
+For example a *data group* at the project level can contain imaging and 10X datasets and these will be correctly processed in an independent manner, by initiating separate pipeline invocations.

-Furthermore if part of the data submitted in a DAPS has already been processed the Analysis infrastructure will only re-process the parts that have not been modified.
+Furthermore if part of the data submitted in a *data group* has already been processed the Analysis infrastructure can only re-process the parts that have not been modified.
+The outputs of each pipeline must reference the *data group* that triggered tha analysis of the given set for providence purposes.

 ## Metadata Requirements for 10X V2 3’ scRNA-seq datasets
 The specific implementation of the above metadata requirements for 10X V2 3’ RNA-seq datasets is presented here as an initial use case and an example.
 10X V2 3’ data are the most common type of data currently deposited in the DSS and therefore represent a widely applicable use case.